-It feels like everyone has a connection to the Badgers.
-Maybe you went to school here, know a current student or have friends who constantly talk about how much they loved their time here.
-And that would make sense, given that Madison is the best college town in the country.
-But the magic expands well beyond campus.
-It's a place that welcomes everyone with its access to the outdoors, stellar culinary culture and burgeoning creative scene.
+For one, it feels like everyone has a connection to the Badgers.
+Maybe you went to school here, know a current student or have friends who constantly talk about how much they loved their time at the University of Wisconsin-Madison.
+And that would make sense, given that Madison has often been recognized as the best college town in the country.
+But the magic behind our spirit and pride extends well beyond campus.
+It's a place that welcomes everyone with always-on access to outdoor adventures, a stellar culinary culture and a one-of-a-kind cultural scene.

-Madison is one of the best road trips from the Twin Cities because it's affordable to visit, it has all the Midwest feelings of home with enough differences to keep things fresh and the scenic commute is easy and far from boring.
+Madison is one of the best road trips from the Twin Cities because it's affordable to visit, plus it has all the best Midwest sensibilities you love at home while offering the relaxation you can only truly find while on vacation.
+And that starts with the scenic drive that gets you here.

 When all your besties are on board, check out the best places to stay in Madison.>